blockchain-unica/solidity-vs-move-verification/contracts/vault/README.md

 - **state-req-amount-consistent**: if the state is REQ, then the amount to be withdrawn is less or equal than the contract balance

-- **keys-invariant-global**: in any blockchain state, the owner key and the recovery key cannot be changed after the contract is deployed
+- <a name="keys-invariant-global">**keys-invariant-global**</a>: in any blockchain state, the owner key and the recovery key cannot be changed after the contract is deployed

 - <a name="keys-invariant-local">**keys-invariant-local**</a>: during the execution of a transaction, the owner key and the recovery key cannot be changed after the contract is deployed